-Actions Time Frame Project Re Owner esponsibility Resources Status April 2014 1.5.1.
+· · · · Actions Time Frame Project Re Owner esponsibility Resources Status April 2014 1.5.1.
 Continue to recycle and reuse construction material using the LEED building criteria where possible.
 Costs would be built into future construction tenders under the direction of an overall procurement policy.
 Ongoing Community Services Green building demolition practices continue to be in place however there were limited opportunities in 2013 to implement these initiatives.
 1.5.2.
 Calculate the amount of waste that the City of Vaughan's facilities generate annually by completing a waste audit.
-2009-2010 Community Services Engineering and Public Works Waste audit is scheduled for completion in Q3, 2014 is targeting 10 facilities covering the various types we operate 1.5.3 Develop a waste management strategy for City facilities with a few smaller, but high profile initiatives such as: Promoting the six Rs (Refuse, Reduce, Reuse, Renew, Recycle, and Recover) in facilities through an education campaign; Eliminating or reducing PET water bottles, plastic cutlery and Styrofoam in City facilities; and Introducing three stream waste diversion in all municipal buildings and facilities.
+2009-2010 Community Services Engineering and Public Works Waste audit is scheduled for completion in Q3, 2014 is targeting 10 facilities covering the various types we operate.
+1.5.3 Develop a waste management strategy for City facilities with a few smaller, but high profile initiatives such as: Promoting the six Rs (Refuse, Reduce, Reuse, Renew, Recycle, and Recover) in facilities through an education campaign; Eliminating or reducing PET water bottles, plastic cutlery and Styrofoam in City facilities; and Introducing three stream waste diversion in all municipal buildings and facilities.
 Ongoing Engineering and Public Works Community Services & Human Resources Through the Solid Waste Jurisdictional Review, the viability of three stream collection (organics, garbage, recycling) at other City Building and Facilities was assessed.
 The report is to be presented to Council Q3 of 2014, including recommendations as to where organic collection should be provided.
 1.5.4.
+Evaluate and report annually on the amount of waste generated and track progress in achieving the waste reduction target.
 2011-2014 Community Services Engineering and Public Works Completed.
 Waste diverted from Landfills at City facilities is being tracked as one of the Green Directions Vaughan indicators

-1.5.5.
+.5.5.
 Develop and implement a policy to purchase more sustainable products; including preferences for cleaning products with low VOCs (volatile organic compounds), recycled paper, reusable office supplies, office equipment, etc. Build on the work of other municipal governments (i.e., reference to Governments Incorporating Procurement Policies to Eliminate Refuse (GIPPER)) to create a "Made in Vaughan" solution.

-2009-2 2010 Purchasing All The draft Green Procurement Policy has been revised to include ethical elements as per feedback from Committee.
-It is expected that the revised policy will go to Finance, Administration and Audit Committee in Q3, 2014
+2009-2010 Purchasing All The draft Green Procurement Policy has been revised to include ethical elements as per feedback from Committee.
+It is expected that the revised policy will go to Finance, Administration and Audit Committee in Q3, 2014 -- ----------- ------------ ----- --